Thomas Cavalier-Smith: Life and career

 Cavalier-Smith was born on 21 October 1942 in London.
 His parents were Mary Maude (née Bratt) and Alan Hailes Spencer Cavalier Smith.

-He was educated at Norwich School, Gonville and Caius College, Cambridge (MA) and King's College London (PhD).
+He was educated at Norwich School, Gonville and Caius College, Cambridge (MA) in Biology and King's College London (PhD) in Zoology.
 He was under the supervision of Sir John Randall for his PhD thesis between 1964 and 1967; his thesis was entitled "Organelle Development in Chlamydomonas reinhardii".

 From 1967 to 1969, Cavalier-Smith was a guest investigator at Rockefeller University.
 He became Lecturer of biophysics at King's College London in 1969.
 He was promoted to Reader in 1982.

 From the early 1980s, Smith promoted views about the taxonomic relationships among living organisms.
 He was prolific, drawing on a near-unparalleled wealth of information to suggest novel relationships.

 In 1989 he was appointed Professor of Botany at the University of British Columbia.

 In 1999, he joined the University of Oxford, becoming Professor of evolutionary biology in 2000.

 Thomas Cavalier-Smith died in March 2021 following the development of cancer.